-The fact that DEA stated that Ketum has medical use was a challenge, and strong public backlash and the petition to the white house forced the DEA to reconsider their stance.
-The proponents of Mitragyna speciosa claimed that it helps in managing pain, anxiety, depression, etc.
+The fact that DEA stated that Kratom has medical use was a challenge, and strong public backlash and the petition to the white house forced the DEA to reconsider their stance.
+The proponents of Mitragyna speciosa claimed that it helps.

 The fact that Kratom is way safer than prescription opioids and can be used as a substitute to opioids directly raised the questions regarding DEA claims that Mitragyna speciosa has no medical use.

 On 13th October 2016, the DEA took an unprecedented move.
 It withdrew the temporary ban on Kratom in less than three months, and the safe and incredibly helpful herb was and still is completely legalized.

 U.S. Food and Drug Administration (FDA) & Mitragyna speciosa